Hero Background

 • Align trades (demo, framing, MEP, drywall, tile, paint)

 Indoor air quality matters during construction.
-The EPA provides practical guidance on dust and indoor environmental concerns during remodeling: EPA — Addressing Indoor Environmental Concerns During Remodeling.
+The EPA provides practical guidance: EPA — Indoor environmental concerns during remodeling.

 7. Step Six: Demolition & Structural Work